 Telemedicine, Virtual Primary Care, Virtual Mental Health | Resources, Advice & More

-How does short-term therapy work?
+How does virtual therapy work?

 Written by First Stop Health Counselors | Nov 6, 2024 6:00:00 AM

-What is short-term therapy?
+What is virtual therapy?

 • Gain new strategies for navigating life’s challenges.
 Your therapist can help you make sense of difficult situations, learn new coping strategies, and develop healthy habits to adapt to challenges.